 On 04/30/2019 INTERINSURANCE EXCHANGE OF THE AUTO CLUB filed a Personal Injury - Uninsured Motor Vehicle lawsuit against PV HOLDING CORP.
 This case was filed in Los Angeles County Superior Courts, Spring Street Courthouse located in Los Angeles, California.
 The Judge overseeing this case is JAMES E. BLANCARTE.
-The case status is Pending - Other Pending.
+The case status is Other.

 Los Angeles County Superior Courts